 HBO Max (subscription)

-Hulu is one of the best Roku channels thanks to deals with major networks, including Fox, NBC, The CW and ABC, and it uploads new episodes shortly after they air.
+Hulu (opens in new tab) is one of the best Roku channels thanks to deals with major networks, including Fox, NBC, The CW and ABC, and it uploads new episodes shortly after they air.
 The service has past seasons of popular shows on tap, and even hosts the entire runs of nostalgic series like Buffy the Vampire Slayer and Daria.
 A handful of decent Hulu originals, like Difficult People and Casual, sweeten the deal.
 Check out our guide to the best Hulu movies and our Hulu promo codes for more on the service.

 FandangoNOW (a la carte)